Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Heirlooms of Power (Heirs)/The Dragon-Dancer’s Wings/The Dragon-Dancer’s Wings.md

   - Martial Arts
   - Disarming
 Hearthstone slots: 2 (one on each fan)
 Era: The Year of Seven Shoguns
+Material: Blue and Red Jade
+WeaponType:
+  - Typhoon Fangs
+Dots: "3"
 ---
 *Once, the air dragon Rekal, a diligent censor, found himself at odds with the fire dragon Banu, an indolent spirit who shirked his duties to luxuriate in splendor.*
 The two quarreled and ultimately fought, and in the end a victorious Rekal feasted on Banu’s fiery [[Essence]].
 He’d thought to use that power to fulfill the fire dragon’s responsibilities as well as his own, but the smoldering remnants of Banu’s spirit overwhelmed Rekal, driving him to unrestrained fury.